 sudo zypper install puppet-agent

-Start the Puppet
+Start the Puppet service:

 sudo /opt/puppetlabs/bin/puppet resource service puppet ensure=running enable=true

 Install Windows agents

 You can install Windows agents graphically or from the command line using an .msi package.

 Use the Windows .msi package if you need to specify agent configuration details during installation, or if you need to install Windows agents locally without internet access.

 Use the MSI installer for a more automated installation process.
 The installer can

 puppet.conf, create CSR attributes, and configure the agent